Arlm12/oat/README.md

 ---# OpenAgentTrace Detailed Guide

 This document describes the repository as it exists in code on March 5, 2026.
-(Updated code is sequentially being pushed to the repo)

 This file is the code-aligned technical reference for the current repository state.